opensearch-project/opensearch-benchmark-workloads/http_logs/README.md

 ### Parameters

-This track allows to overwrite the following parameters with Rally 0.8.0+ using `--track-params`:
+This workload allows to overwrite the following parameters with Rally 0.8.0+ using `--workload-params`:

 * `bulk_size` (default: 5000)
 * `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.
 * `ingest_percentage` (default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.
 * `conflicts` (default: "random"): Type of id conflicts to simulate.
 Valid values are: 'sequential' (A document id is replaced with a document id with a sequentially increasing id), 'random' (A document id is replaced with a document id with a random other id).
 * `conflict_probability` (default: 25): A number between 0 and 100 that defines the probability of id conflicts.
 This requires to run the respective test_procedure.
-Combining ``conflicts=sequential`` and ``conflict-probability=0`` makes Rally generate index ids by itself, instead of relying on Elasticsearch's `automatic id generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>`_.
+Combining ``conflicts=sequential`` and ``conflict-probability=0`` makes Rally generate index ids by itself, instead of relying on OpenSearch's `automatic id generation`.
 * `number_of_replicas` (default: 0)
 * `number_of_shards` (default: 5)
 * `source_enabled` (default: true): A boolean defining whether the `_source` field is stored in the index.
 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `cluster_health` (default: "green"): The minimum required cluster health.
 * `ingest_pipeline`: Only applicable for `--test-procedure=append-index-only-with-ingest-pipeline`, selects which ingest
 node pipeline to run.
 Valid options are `'baseline'` (default), `'grok'`  and `'geoip'`.
-For example: `--test-procedure=append-index-only-with-ingest-pipeline --track-params="ingest_pipeline:'baseline'" `
+For example: `--test-procedure=append-index-only-with-ingest-pipeline --workload-params="ingest_pipeline:'baseline'" `
 * `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.
 ### License